 Jay too stared at the item in Solon's hand, a longing expression spreading across his face.
 It had been too long since he had seen his precious bell... that too had been something that he had done his best to try to forget.
 But now.. his eyes strayed to Moses, who's expression made his stomach twist.
-The other must've remembered by now, all the horrible things he had said that day.. what he had done..
+The other must have remembered by now, all the horrible things he had said that day.. what he had done..
 "Noah..." he called out to him, looking at him sadly.
 If only Jay had never met him...
 Solon never needed to have come to his life and ruin it this way...

 Hearing Jay's voice say this name...
 It felt strangely familiar.
 But the memories were fading by the second.
 They were being locked away once more and all that remained was this overwhelming and crushing guilt.
 The redhead slowly looked away from the bell and looked at Jay.
 He couldn't speak but his expression said it all.
 "I'm sorry...
 I'm so sorry..."

 Solon looked at the two and smirked.
 He put the bell back into the pouch and grabbed Jay's ponytail, pulling him back up.
 "Do you see him, Jay?"
 He gripped Jay's face, forcing him to look at Moses who was no longer struggling against his bonds.
 "His entire group of bandits is dead.
 His pet abandoned him.
 And he just found out that everything he thought he knew was a lie.
 A fake identity.
-Moses Sandor... does not exist." his words were more for the redhead at his feet than the ninja being held firmly in his grasp.
+Moses Sandor... does not exist."
+His words were more for the redhead at his feet than the ninja being held firmly in his grasp.

 The bandit didn't look up, instead, he stared straight at the floor.
 "Tell me, Jay.
 Do you think he has the will to continue living?"
 Solon said, stroking Jay's cheek soothingly.
 "Do you think you're doing him a favor by letting him live?
 He has nothing left.
+Kill him."

 Jay hissed as Solon dragged him up by his hair.
 At seeing Moses expression he faltered.
 He had never seen that expression on the redhead's face before, not as Moses.. nor as Noah.